DingpingZhang/SimpleFactoryGenerator/README.md

 }
 ```

-After using this library, the writing of `SimpleFactory` will be omitted and instead, a `ProductOfSimpleFactoryAttribute<T, K>` needs to be declared on the concrete `Product` type.
+After using this library, the writing of `SimpleFactory` will be omitted and instead, a `ProductAttribute<T, K>` needs to be declared on the concrete `Product` type.
 You have already noticed: the Attribute uses generics, which requires [C# 11](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/generics-and-attributes) support, for which you need to use Visual Studio 2022 and configure it in the `*.csproj` file: `<LangVersion>preview</LangVersion>`.

-> If your project cannot be configured for C# 11 or uses Visual Studio 2022, which prevents you from **directly** using Generic-Attribute, you can refer to section 1.1 and customize an Attribute to inherit from `ProductOfSimpleFactoryAttribute<T, K>` (the Generic-Attribute definitions were allowed before C# 11, just not directly available).
+> If your project cannot be configured for C# 11 or uses Visual Studio 2022, which prevents you from **directly** using Generic-Attribute, you can refer to section 1.1 and customize an Attribute to inherit from `ProductAttribute<T, K>` (the Generic-Attribute definitions were allowed before C# 11, just not directly available).

 ```csharp
 // It can also be an abstract class, or a normal class, and it is not mandatory to be an interface.